Bigizi/StructuredAwesomeBook/README.md

 ## ⭐️ Show your support <a name="support"></a>

->This project will help you to know step by step to build a portfolio using HTML, CSS and JAVASCRIPT
+>This project will help you to know step by step to build a single page application using HTML, CSS and JAVASCRIPT

 If you like this project...